Hampton Inn & Suites

 Hampton Inn & Suites selected an all-precast concrete structural system for its newest hotel, a 10 story structure in Albany, New York.
 The building, which began foundation work in July, consists of architectural and structural precast concrete exterior walls as well as interior room-divider walls, elevator shafts, stairs and landings, and 8-inch Coreslab Hollowcore flooring.

 The project, owned by Omni Development, originally was planned with block bearing walls, concrete slabs and metal stud walls.
 But designers value-engineered it to feature precast concrete components after learning the change would allow for a much shorter schedule with the same or better aesthetics.
 The use of precast also will accelerate the construction process by three months, creating earlier occupancy and a faster return on investment.

-Coreslab Structures (CONN) Inc. in Thomaston, Conn., is fabricating the precast components, which include thin-brick insets on the lower-level exterior walls.
+Coreslab Structures (CONN) Inc. in Thomaston, Connecticut, is fabricating the precast components, which include thin-brick insets on the lower-level exterior walls.
 Upper floors feature a buff limestone appearance.